jonmartin136/keepass-auto-open/README.md

 # keepass-auto-open

-The assumptions for running the PowerShell code below are you:
+## Installation
+1. install KeePass v2.* from https://keepass.info/download.html
+2. copy the [KeePass.ps1](https://github.com/jonmartin136/keepass-auto-open/blob/main/KeePass.ps1) script into the KeePass installation location (default is "C:\Program Files\KeePass Password Safe 2")

+## Setup
+1. Create a KeePass database (with password)
+2. Run the following PowerShell snippet to encrypt the database password, which is machine and user specific, and then create a custom shortcut to auto-open the database

+> Assumptions:
+> 1. PowerShell Core is installed
-1. installed KeePass v2.* from https://keepass.info/download.html using the default location of "C:\Program Files\KeePass Password Safe 2"
+> 2. KeePass installed in "C:\Program Files\KeePass Password Safe 2"
-2. created a database in "%USERPROFILE%\Documents\My Database.kdbx" using password "MY-DATABASE-PASSWORD"
+> 3. database created in "%USERPROFILE%\Documents\My Database.kdbx" using password "MY-DATABASE-PASSWORD"
+> 4. shortcut to appear on the "Desktop"

 ```
 & 'C:\Program Files\KeePass Password Safe 2\KeePass.ps1' -Password 'MY-DATABASE-PASSWORD'